ZavalichiR/audio-router/README.md

      - ✅ Send Messages
      - ✅ Read Message History
      - ✅ Embed Links
-4. Copy the generated URL and use it to invite your bot
+4. Copy the generated URL and use it to invite each bot to your server

+**Note**: You'll need to create separate invite links for each bot (AudioBroadcast, AudioForwarder, AudioReceiver-1, AudioReceiver-2, etc.)

 ### 3. Install and Configure